RobIsInSchool/habil/README.md

 Individual project for Robert Adams.

-### Problem Statment

-People are broke, and college is expensive.
-What if you want to learn some basic auto maintenance, but you can't afford the classes offered at your local community college?
-The internet can often times be an excellent resource for learning new skills, but sometimes articles and youtube videos just don't cut it.
-Sometimes, you need personalized instruction.
-You may say, "but I can't afford private instruction!"
-Habil may be able to help.
-First, instead of considering a skill you want, think about a skill or skills that you already have.
-Maybe you're an excellent painter, or you play a mean guitar.
-Is it outlandish to think that there's someone out there who could teach you what they know about auto maintenance, but would accept guitar lessons in exchange?

-### Habil finds the connection!

-* YOU build a list of all the Skills you have to offer and provide exhibitions on your profile.

-* YOU make your Skills Wish-List.

-* HABIL compares your Skills and Skills Wish-List against those of other users.
-If a user has a Skill that's on your Skills Wish-List - or vice-versa! - Habil will match you.
+## The Beginning:
+Say you want to learn a skill.
+How about Auto Maintenance?
+Youtube might be a good resource, but maybe the video format doesn't quite do it for you.
+You need specialized attention, right?
+You're not alone.
+We hear success stories all the time from the lucky individuals who learn how to, say, build a house using nothing but online tutorials.
+But we all learn in different ways.
+There's a reason in-person college courses are far more popular than online courses.
+There's a reason that the term "self-taught musician" is so rare and often misused.
+For most of us, we best learn through personal instruction.

+## The problem:
+Unfortunately, you can't exactly afford college courses or private lessons.
+It's not at all uncommon to be struggling financially nowadays.
+However, you firmly believe that some basic auto-maintenance skills will save you money in the long-run (you'd probably be right, actually).

+## The Solution:
+Habil is a service that may be able to help.
+First, we assume everyone has some kind of skillset already - maybe you play a mean guitar?
+Or maybe you're fluent in more than one language?
+Well, there's a pretty high certainty that there's someone out there who's looking to learn one of those things, and just so happens to be an excellent auto mechanic.
+Seems unlikely?
+The world population is approaching 8 billion.
+For reference, 8 billion seconds is equal to about 250 years.
+So, we'd say it's pretty likely.
+Habil connects you with that person or persons who compliment your skills and skill-wishes.

+## How it works:
+With Habil, you create a list of skills you already have and upload a portfolio.
+You then create a list of skills that you want to learn - this is your Skills Wish List.
+Habil will automatically compare your skills and Skills Wish List to others in your specified area (or not, if you're okay with virtual!).
+You may then reach out and contact that person to negotiate your Skill-Swap!